SriCharanGundla/OdysseyLMS/README.md

 ## Access the web app at http://localhost:3000/

-> The frontend can be deployed to netlify or vercel as well.
+> The frontend and backend can be deployed to render for 24/7 online hosting.

-`Built with 💙 by Team V21`
+`Built with 💙 by Sri Charan G.`